rmaskey1/Stock-Engine-Onymos/README.md

 - **Java Implementation:**
   Leverages Java's atomic operations (`AtomicReference`, `compareAndSet`, etc.) to build a truly lock-free, concurrent order book.
 A set of JUnit tests is provided to validate the concurrency and matching logic.

+**Why?**

+Python can simulate a race condition solution with a lock-free data structure, but its Global Interpreter Lock (GIL) limits true thread parallelism.
+Python also does not allow access to hardware level instructions and data types, such as CompareAndSwap and atomic data types.

+Java, being a lower-level language, does give access to hardware level instructions and data types, allowing it to create a true lock-free design that handles the race conditions for parallel threads.

+The main reason for keeping both implementations was to show both of my approaches to the problem.

 ## Project Architecture

 ### Core Components